gomorpheus/morpheus-docs/infrastructure/networks/domains.rst

 Group Access
 ````````````

-Configure the domain to be visible to all Infrastructure Groups or only to selected Groups.
-If the domain is scoped to specific Groups, Users whose Roles do not give them Group access will not have access to the domain.
-Additionally, users will not be able to set the domain as the default on a Cloud which is not a part of the selected Groups.
+The Group Access control affects which Groups have access to the domain at provision time.
+Select "all" to allow workloads provisioned to any Group access to the domain.
+If specific Groups are selected, only workloads provisioned to those Groups will have visibility of the domain during provisioning.

 Tenant Permissions
 ``````````````````